and family history records

 Capt.
 Matthew Flinders 1774 - 1814 and Trim

-London, Jan 2019: The remains of Captain Matthew Flinders were located in the now destroyed St. James Gardens, (former St. James Piccadilly burial ground) alongside what became Euston Station in 1837.
+2019: The remains of Captain Matthew Flinders were located in the now destroyed St. James Gardens, the former St. James Piccadilly burial ground alongside what became Euston Station in 1837.
+Click here

-London 16 October 2019: It was announced that the Church of England have agreed to the re-internment of Capt.
+The Church of England authorities have agreed to the re-internment of Capt.
 Matthew's remains at Donington, Lincolnshire.
-The date of this event has yet to be announced but will be advised here in due course.
-A most pleasing result.
+The date of this event has yet to be announced but will be likely be in the second half of 2020 in conjunction with other events being planned locally.
+For details Click here

 Arrows open links